cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 If you want to serve static content containing a Web Component using a Deno-native server, then `Deno.serve` is a good option.

 I have created an [example showing how `Deno.serve` can be used to serve a static HTML file containing web components in a Code Sandbox dev container](https://codesandbox.io/p/devbox/deno-wc-server-47vfpc?file=%2Fstatic%2Fstyles.css%3A33%2C16) to illustrate this.
+It displays two instances of a simple "Hello World" custom element on the app's home page.

 You can also use `Deno.serve` to stream an HTML file containing web components [as is shown in this Deno Deploy Playground](https://dash.deno.com/login?redirect=/playground/shadowroot-streams)  (created by [Nathan Knowler](https://sunny.garden/@knowler/111466434753583873)).